 - ETL Developer

-Also – go to meetups about data science.
+You should also consider going to meetups about data science.
 Yes, they exist.

-Working in BI also gives you a lot of flexibility in regards to the specific industries you want to work in, and problems that you want to solve: we have seen that restaurants can also benefit fom analytics, or that analytics can help measure employee satisfaction in order to improve it.
-Combined with an optimistic outlook for job growth and solid compensation, these factors all mix to make BI an attractive choice.
+Working in BI gives you a lot of flexibility regarding the specific industries you want to work in and problems that you want to solve.
+We have seen that restaurants can also benefit from analytics and there are many big data examples which also show how analytics can help measure employee satisfaction as well as improve it.